TREASURIES-10-year Treasury yield briefly hits 2-month low; curve inversion deepens

 "With so much concern over the resiliency of the all-important consumer, today's reports suggest that builders do not expect an impending recession," said Quincy Krosby, Chief Global Strategist for LPL Financial.

-The two-year US2YT=RR yield, which typically moves in step with interest rate expectations, was up 3.9 basis points at 4.881%.
+The two-year US2YT=RR yield, which typically moves in step with interest rate expectations, was up 6.7 basis points at 4.909%.
+Despite Friday's gains, 2-year Treasury yields are on track for the largest weekly fall since the start of September.

 Price